Get 11% Off* Travel Insurance! Limited time only. T&Cs apply

 Jack and his dad pictures afer arriving in Whistler [left] and at the top of the mountain right before his accident

-All up, Jack spent thirteen days in hospital, undergoing various procedures, including a hip reduction and a three-hour reconstructive surgery to repair his facial fractures.
-He also required chest tubes to drain his lungs along with physiotherapy and OT sessions.
-Jack and Carlo then spent six nights recuperating at a hotel in Vancouver, until Jack was medically cleared to return home.
+All up, Jack spent thirteen days in hospital, undergoing a series of intensive procedures - from a hip reduction to a three-hour reconstructive surgery to repair extensive facial fractures.
+He required chest tubes to drain his lungs and spent hours in physiotherapy and OT sessions as he slowly regained strength.

-To ensure Jack’s comfort, 1Cover arranged business class flights, allowing him to lie flat and move as needed.
-Despite lingering pain, particularly in his ribs, Jack says he was feeling ‘super excited to get home.’
+To make the long journey as comfortable as possible, 1Cover arranged business-class flights so Jack could lie flat and move whenever he needed.
+Despite the lingering pain, especially in his ribs, Jack says he was 'super excited to get home.'

-After being stabilised, Jack was airlifted to Canada’s main trauma centre, at Vancouver General Hospital, along with Carlo.
+Once stabilised, Jack was airlifted to Canada's main trauma centre, Vancouver General Hospital, with Carlo by his side.

 jack khamu